 We will aggressively seek full and fair compensation for you, including:

-- Economic damages – These damages cover the actual costs of your current medical expenses and lost wages along with any future costs you are likely to incur.
+- Economic damages – These damages cover the actual costs of your current medical expenses (including facial trauma) and lost wages along with any future costs you are likely to incur.

 - Non-economic damages – These damages cover intangibles such as the pain, suffering, mental anguish and loss of enjoyment in life that you or your family suffer due to your injuries.